Brisket – 8/31/2025

 Seasoning: Salt and pepper, possibly others

 Description: More tender than the brisket and with better smoke and seasoning coming through each bite, but still pretty light on both.
-For a place called Burnt Ends, this was the better of the two brisket options and I would get again.
+For a place called Burnt Ends, this was the better of the two brisket options, and I would get it again.
 1/4lb is plenty for ordering next time

 Pork Spare Ribs